nycmeshnet/nycmeshnet.github.io/faq/index.md

 No, we are not an ISP, we are a community that shares ownership of a network.
 Collectively we have our own internet connection at our "supernode".
 Also some of our members share their own internet connections.

-Our supernode peers with other networks at an internet exchange point and provides access to the internet without traditional ISPs.
+Our network peers with other networks at an internet exchange point and provides access to the internet without traditional ISPs.
 We are a non-profit project of the New York chapter of the Internet Society (ISOC-NY).

 ## <a name="node"></a>What is a node?